giorgostzamouranis/Laplacian-and-Gaussian-Pyramid-Image-Compression/README.md

-# Image Compression and Analysis Using Gaussian and Laplacian Pyramids
+# Laplacian Pyramid Image Compression and Analysis

-This project implements and analyzes the **Gaussian** and **Laplacian Pyramid** frameworks for image processing and compression, based on the techniques described in:
+This project implements and analyzes the **Gaussian** and **Laplacian Pyramid** frameworks for image processing and compression, based on the classic paper by Burt and Adelson ("The Laplacian Pyramid as a Compact Image Code", 1983).
-- "Pyramid Methods in Image Processing" by P. Burt (1981)
-- "The Laplacian Pyramid as a Compact Image Code" by P. Burt and E. Adelson (1983)

-The main objectives are:
+The main objectives of the project are:
 - Building Gaussian and Laplacian pyramids from images.
 - Reconstructing images from the pyramids and evaluating reconstruction quality.
-- Performing quantization and analyzing its effects on compression and entropy.
+- Performing quantization and analyzing the effects on compression and entropy.
-- Studying how parameters like the generating kernel parameter 'a' and the pyramid depth influence the results.
+- Studying how parameters (such as the generating kernel parameter 'a' and the depth of the pyramid) influence the results.

 ---